Chinese Labour Corps: Service

 A total of about 140,000 Chinese labourers served on the Western Front during and after the war.
 Among them, 100,000 served in the British Chinese Labour Corps.
 About 40,000 served with the French forces, and hundreds of Chinese students served as translators.

 By the end of 1917, 54,000 Chinese labourers were working with the British Armed Forces in France and Belgium.
 In March, the Admiralty declared itself no longer able to supply the ships for transport and the British government were obliged to bring recruitment to an end.
 The men already serving in France completed their contracts.
 By the time of the armistice, the CLC numbered nearly 96,000, while a further 30,000 were working for the French.

 In May 1919, 80,000 Chinese Labour Corps were still at work.
 The British soldier Arthur Bullock, in his wartime memoir, gives an account of the interactions between the British soldiers and Chinese workers.
 He also drew a sketch of one Chinese labourer, Tchung Camena Tungwa, who invited Bullock to have tea with him in Peking whenever he visited the city.
 (Bullock was never able to make the trip).
+Also an armed company of the Corps were employed in 1919 with the British North Russian Relief Force at Arkhangelsk among reinforcements to assist the withdrawal of British and allied forces from the Russian Civil War.